garykupczak/FEDCheatSheet/README.md

 ### It's 2018 and you've been asleep for the past 3 years

+TODO: Identify:

+- what you absolutely need to know to get a job in 2018
+  - ES6
+  - React OR Angular
+- what are you probably going to need to know next year
+- what doesn't really matter anymore

 Here's what you've missed (details to follow soon):

 - ES6 (ES2015)